Our group-wide Safety and Environmental Management System keeps individual activities proceeding toward common goals under a common philosophy.

 We provide a variety of training programs covering both general and specialized knowledge to promote employees’ awareness of preventing occupational injury and illness, as well as active participation in environmental conservation.

 Holding events associated with health and safetyAt all sites, we hold various events associated with health and safety, providing employees with opportunities to raise their awareness and improve their skills.
-These events include locomotion tests to check physical capabilities such as walking and standing, safe driving classes, and health classes with a salad bar.
+For example, we conducted driving aptitude assessment and exercise seminars aiming at building bodies strong enough to avoid falling.

 Triple audits evaluate each site's compliance, accident risk management, and the environmental impact situation aimed at producing continuous improvement.